Mild spoilers follows

 Set in world so colourful that I assume the production design was done by a glue sniffing Salvador Dali fan, Trolls is about a persecuted minority forced on the run from an overwhelming government that wants to wipe them off the face of the map in the misguided belief that their lives would become happier.

-That’s right people, it’s basically the Holocaust with better songs.
+That’s right people, it’s basically a Holocaust-esque movie with added pop songs.

 20 years after fleeing, the Trolls, led by Princess Poppy (Anna Kendrick) have completely forgotten about the threat and are content to sing, dance and generally telly tubby their way through life.